goperreault/goperreault.github.io/proj_aeroportmirabel.md

 </div>

 ## Urban vs Non-urban
 Map that shows how the non-urban land use dominates the area.
+The urban area measures 103,999 square kilometres whereas the non-urban area measures 382,392 square kilometres, making the non-urban cover 78% of the land.
 <div id="mapidmirabelurban" style="width: 700px; height: 500px">
       <script>
             var mapmirabelurban = L.map('mapidmirabelurban').setView([45.657400, -74.075657], 10);